How to write a business case study that wins clients 13 February 2026

 Inauthentic

 While the business case study should be a staple of marketing content, it shouldn’t be directly salesy.
-Packing it full of selling messages, will make it feel inauthentic and too corporate, removing the all-important human element.
+Packing it full of selling messages, will make it feel inauthentic and too corporate, removing the all-important human aspect.
 A successful business case study should feel natural and include the customer voice as much as possible.
 Go back to the core by putting your client at the centre and you’ll avoid the trap of inauthenticity.

 Business case study FAQS